 Avoiding the vulnerability or mitigating its effect

-Software developers can avoid the vulnerability or mitigate its effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its effects in the following ways.
+They can:

 — Consider the use of synchronous protocols, such as defined by CSP, Petri Nets or by the Ada rendezvous protocol since these can be statically shown to be free from protocol errors such as deadlock and livelock;

-— Consider the use of simple asynchronous protocols that exclusively use concurrent threads and protected regions, such as defined by the Ravenscar Tasking Profile, which can also be shown statically to have correct behaviour using model checking technologies, as shown by [1];
+— Consider the use of simple asynchronous protocols that exclusively use concurrent threads and protected regions, such as defined by the Ravenscar Tasking Profile[17][21], which can also be shown statically to have correct behaviour using model checking technologies, as shown by Asplund and Lundqvist [28];

 — When static verification is not possible, consider the use of detection and recovery techniques using simple mechanisms and protocols that can be verified independently from the main concurrency environment.
 Watchdog timers coupled with checkpoints constitute one such approach;